google-marketing-solutions/web-vitals-gtm-template/automation/README.md

     server’s domain.
 Don’t forget to add http:// or https:// and the port you will be serving from (e.g. http://localhost:8080).
 1. Click the **Save** button to finish.

+## Possible Issues
+* Deploying the template a second time results in an **400 BAD REQUEST** error on the first step without any additional context.
+To remedy this, delete the template from the container and start again.